o3de/o3de.org/content/docs/user-guide/networking/multiplayer/autocomponents.md

 ### ComponentRelation

 The `ComponentRelation` tag indicates this component's relationship with other components.
-Use this to define if this component requires or is incompatible with sibling components on the same entity.
-For example, the NetworkCharacterComponent requires a NetworkTransformComponent on the same entity to properly function.
+Use this to define whether or not this component requires or is incompatible with sibling components on the same entity.
+For example, the `NetworkCharacterComponent` requires a `NetworkTransformComponent` on the same entity to properly function.

 | Property | Description | Type |
 |---|---|---|